alanqrwang/brainmorph/README.md

 Running `pip install -e .` will automatically check for and install all of these requirements.

 ## Downloading Trained Weights
-You can find all BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
+The ``--download`` flag in the provided script will automatically download the corresponding model and place is in the folder specified by `--weights_dir` (see below commands).
-Download your preferred model(s) and put them in the folder specified by `--weights_dir` in the commands below.
+Otherwise, you can find all BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i) and manually place them in the folder specified by `--weights_dir`.

 ## Registering brain volumes
 To get started, check out the `tutorial.ipynb` notebook.